Promoting non-formal vocational training

-Project title: Promoting formal and non-formal vocational education in Honduras
+Project title: Promotion of technical vocational education and training in Honduras (FOPRONH)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: General Directorate of Foreign Affairs
+Lead executing agency: Dirección General de Política Exterior

-The Honduran vocational training system offers high-quality training and skills development opportunities that are geared both to the needs of the labour market and to those of marginalised young people.
+The Honduran vocational training system provides high-quality basic and advanced training geared to the needs of the labour market and marginalised young people.